ablearn/flutter_signin_app/SETUP_GOOGLE_SIGN.md

 5. Click the "Continue with Google" button and follow the sign-in flow.
 6. Check the debug console for any errors and verify successful navigation/authentication state change in your app.

-This comprehensive guide should help set up Google Sign-In in future projects.
+This comprehensive guide should help set up Google Sign-In and build a K12 podcast app in future projects.
 Remember that package versions and cloud console layouts might change over time.